weemo/Weemo.js/README.md

-# WeemoDriver JavaScript API and Sample Application
+# WeemoDriver JavaScript API

-You will find in this repository, wiki pages describing how to implement Video Collaboration on your Websites.
+In this repository, you will find, wiki pages describing how to implement Video Collaboration on your Websites.

 - WeemoDriver 4.0 [Proof Of Concept](https://github.com/weemo/JavaScript-API/wiki/JavaScript-API-Proof-of-Concept)
 - [Javascript API Reference](https://github.com/weemo/JavaScript-API/wiki/Javascript-Reference)